 Climbing the bell tower in Split is a great activity, and really it’ll get you an amazing view and help you understand the layout of the area.

 We spent two days in Split and could’ve had one more easily.
+There are so many things to do in Split!
 Adding beach time or boat tours to your visit to Split is a great idea.
 Just north of the town are several wonderful, easily accessible beaches.

 Bonus: you can take a ferry from Split to the Island of Vis, which is another wonderful destination.
 Allow an extra day or two for this add-on.
 You can also book a day trip out to Vis and the Blue Cave.